-If you fear that your company has reached an insolvent position, you must be very careful to cease trading immediately.
+If you fear that your company has reached an insolvent position, you must tread very carefully.
 Insolvency is when you are unable to pay bills as they fall due, or when the total of company liabilities exceeds the total value of assets held.

-Trading insolvently is likely to lead to accusations of wrongful trading, or the more serious charge of fraudulent trading, if you are thought to have deliberately attempted to deny creditors what they are owed.
+Trading while knowingly insolvent may lead to accusations of wrongful trading, or the more serious charge of fraudulent trading if you are thought to have deliberately attempted to deny creditors what they are owed.

 Both wrongful trading and fraudulent trading are offences under the Insolvency Act 1986 and the Companies Act 2006.
 Wrongful trading is a civil offence, while fraudulent trading is a criminal offence.

 It is incumbent on a director to be aware of their company’s financial position at all times, and putting forward a defence that you were unaware of the insolvent situation will carry little weight.
-Failing to realise that a company is in financial difficulties may be regarded as negligent, irresponsible, or proof of ‘unfit conduct’ as directors, simply adding to the seriousness of the situation.
+Failing to realise that a company is in financial difficulties may be regarded as negligent, irresponsible, or proof of ‘unfit conduct’ of directors, which will add to the seriousness of the situation.

 Begbies Traynor offers a same-day consultation free of charge if you are unsure of your company’s financial position.

 If creditors have taken legal action against your company, and you are facing voluntary or compulsory liquidation, your conduct as a director will come under scrutiny during the liquidation process.
-This is a very serious allegation that can lead to a prison sentence, director disqualification and/or financial penalties.
+Allegations of fraudulent trading are extremely serious and ramifications include a prison sentence, director disqualification and/or financial penalties.

 The Insolvency Practitioner dealing with the liquidation is obliged to send a report to the Secretary of State on the conduct of directors leading up to the company’s insolvency.
 If fraudulent trading is suspected, as opposed to wrongful trading, it means that directors have been considered to act to deliberately avoid payment of company liabilities.